How To Print Passport Photos On 4×6 Paper: UK Guide

 Step 4: Now you can download it on your device by clicking (or tapping) the Get Digital Photo button.
 The downloaded image can be used for online submission at the official UK government page.
 However, it’s more likely that you want to apply by post.
 In this case, you need to print passport photo we’ve just made for you in two copies.
 And for that purpose, our tool also gives you the option to download a printable 4×6 template that includes exactly two copies of your headshot in it.
 To save it to your device’s drive, use the Get Printable Photo button.

-Can I Fit 6 Passport Photos In 4×6 Template?
+Can I Fit 6 Passport Photos in a 4×6 Template?

 Technically, you could do it (say, if you’re familiar with Paint, you can multiply your images by copy-pasting them), but there’s no point in it.
 His Majesty’s Passport Office requires that you submit two pictures, so a pair is enough.
 Moreover, our template leaves a lot of space for you to cut out the pictures without damaging them with the scissors.